 If an MP dies or retires, a by-election is held in that constituency to find a new MP for that area.

-Most MPs are members of one of the three main political parties in the UK - Labour, Conservative and Liberal Democrat.
+Most MPs are members of one of the main political parties in the UK - Labour, Conservative, Scottish National Party or Liberal Democrat.
 Other MPs represent smaller parties or are independent of a political party.

 To become an MP representing a main political party a candidate must be authorised to do so by the party's nominating officer.
 They must then win the most votes in the constituency.